ErikAlfredsson/pygame-video-synth-raspberry-pi/README.md

-# Raspberry Pi "Video Synth" - CV controlled image slideshow
+# Raspberry Pi Video Synth - CV controlled image slideshow

 A little video synth, or CV(control voltage) controlled image slideshow for the Raspberry Pi.
 Built to use in conjunction with the 3trinsRGB1c video synth (or any other video synth),